 After much consideration, I’ve come to an opinion that labelling oneself is potentially dangerous.
 First, how does one even measure or define personality?
-In my case, I seemed to pinpoint aspects that I considered to be dominant in specific situations.
-For example, my opposition to immediately open-up to others.
-For a long time, I found myself questioning this difficulty; why are some so effortlessly able to reveal all parts of themselves whilst I’m not?
-I’ve come to learn that such an abstract and complex concept can’t be reduced to sometimes social unease.
+In my case, I seemed to pinpoint aspects that I considered to be dominant in specific situations, but I’ve come to learn that such an abstract and complex concept can’t be reduced to any number of traits.

 If this is the case what is it that makes us, us?
 There’s no concrete way to define personality and this is shown through the extensive research carried out on the subject.
-Such an emotional, varied and personal concept like ‘personality’ appears impossible to reduce to a clear-cut theory.
+Such an emotional, varied and personal concept like personality appears impossible to reduce to a clear-cut theory.
 In mathematics we learn that a+b=c.
-Everything has an equation, its precise and definitive whereas human emotion is not.
+Everything has an equation, it’s precise and definitive whereas human emotion is not.
 It’s messy and raw.
-Yes, biologically we can be explained, but when it comes to the core of what distinguishes us, our thoughts and feelings, things aren’t so simple.
-The 20th century saw further development within the field, birthing two theories in response to this age-old question: Trait theory which defines our personalities through present and persisting behaviour patterns.
-And Social cognitive perspective that takes note of the links between behavioural traits and social contexts they occur in.
+Yes, biologically we can be explained but when it comes to the core of what distinguishes us, our thoughts and feelings, things aren’t so simple.
+The 20th century saw further development within the field, birthing two theories in response to this age-old question: Trait theory defining our personalities through present and persisting behaviour patterns; and Social cognitive perspective that takes note of the links between behavioural traits and the social contexts they occur in.

-Thinking about personality in terms of ‘traits’ could be the most plausible way forward.
+Thinking about personality in terms of traits could be the most plausible way forward.
 After all people come to know us for our little quirks and reoccurring habits.
-I’m the friend you’re bound to get a regular phone call from, whilst my sister is renowned for her insistent lateness.
-These things may seem unimportant, but on a larger scale form the fundamental characteristics that sum up our personality.
-The theory also addresses behaviour within its context, understanding that it shifts under different circumstances.
-So, even in this way of measuring personality there’s no concrete formula.
-The human response for the most part is instant and cannot be expected to be consistent.
+I’m the friend you’re bound to get a regular phone call from, whilst my sister is renowned for her sense of humour.
+These things may seem unimportant, but on a larger scale form the fundamental characteristics that sum up our personalities.
+Trait theory also addresses behaviour within its context by understanding that it shifts under different circumstances.
+So, even through this way of measuring personality there’s no concrete formula.
+The human response, for the most part, is instant and cannot be expected to be consistent.
 Here, personality is a thing subject to change and the theory aims to predict rather than define.